Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

-That said, were you to read deeper into the story, you will realize that the nasty tale is very much Roth’s grim take on capitalistic exploitation and the Holocaust.
-Before their captures, the male tourists were obsessed with getting laid during their European holiday.
+That said, were you to read deeper into the story, you will realize that the gory tale is very much Roth’s grim take on capitalistic exploitation and the Holocaust.
+Before their abductions, the male tourist victims were obsessed with getting laid during their European holiday.
 Metaphorically, they treated European women and nations no differently from how their captors viewed them, i.e., as objects for entertainment.

 It was also no coincidence that the torturer of the protagonist is German, with the movie noted for its use of Holocaust imagery too.
 The summary of it, the Elite Hunting Club of the movie was Roth’s metaphor for human exploitation of all natures.
-It undoubtedly ventures into visual overkill in many areas, but the story is not without thought or intelligence.
+It undoubtedly ventures into enthusiastic visual overkill in many areas, but the story is not without thought or intelligence.

 3. Saw (2004)

 On the flip side, and not unlike the slasher movies of the 1980s, the sequels quickly descended into the formulaic and the inane.
 Of note, the entire franchise is representative of the torture-porn exploitative genre too.
 Just watch any of the sequels and you will immediately agree.

 Coming back to the first movie, it is worth noting that the premise was full of food for philosophical consideration.
-Unlike the above-mentioned slashers, the primary villain John Kramer didn’t kill or torture for kicks; instead, everything he did was to encourage the appreciation for life.
-As farfetched as it sounds, a viewer cannot avoid reflecting on this during any Saw movie.
+Unlike the above-mentioned slashers, the primary villain John Kramer neither kills nor torture for kicks; instead, everything he did was to encourage the appreciation for life.
+As farfetched as it sounds, a viewer cannot avoid reflecting on this motivation during any Saw movie.
 It could even be said the entire franchise was about the sanctity of life.

 Additionally, the twisted morality of John Kramer and his accomplices is also a tutorial in character crafting.
 Film aficionados might not consider the Jigsaw Killer as the most legendary horror movie villain ever.
 However, he is certainly one of the most unique.
 One of the most brutally determined too.